 Some cover crops such as rye have demonstrated allelopathic (releases weed inhibiting chemicals) properties (Barnes et al., 1987).
 A newly designed chevron roller can be utilized to effectively kill the rye and create a thick biomass layer on the soil surface.
 By planting soybeans into such a biomass layer, weed growth can be greatly inhibited.
 This system has been successful at the Rodale Institute in the Northeast, but it has not been investigated for the Southeast region.
 With the increased research and development of organically certified herbicides (Tworkoski, 2002), use of corn gluten (shown to possess weed suppressive qualities (Christians 1993)) and high residue cultivation equipment (Paarlberg et al., 1998), more options have become available to successfully implement no-till organic grain production.

-Many farmers interested in organic grain production farm in NC’s Tidewater region; an area of poorly drained, high organic matter soils.
-Most organic grain farmers in the state would like a cover crop to contribute significantly to the nitrogen budget of their corn crop.
-In organic systems, reliance on manures for nitrogen isn’t sustainable due to increasing phosphorus levels and concerns of environmental contamination (Bulter et al., 2005).
+Most of NC's organic grain farmers are located in the Tidewater region; an area of poorly drained, high organic matter soils.
+These farmers would like a cover crop to contribute significantly to the nitrogen budget of their corn crop.
+In organic systems, reliance on manures for nitrogen is not sustainable due to increasing phosphorus levels and concerns of environmental contamination (Bulter et al., 2005).
 Crimson clover is typically recommended for adding large amounts of biomass with high nitrogen content.
 However, crimson clover is inhibited on poorly drained soils (Yenish et al., 1996; Cavigelli et al., 2007).
 Hairy vetch is also a significant contributor of nitrogen and known to tolerate wet soils (Anderson et al., 1990).
 In an attempt to incorporate no-till into a full rotation system, farmers have identified the need to further investigate the limitations of crimson clover on poorly drained soils and the potential use of hairy vetch, a cover crop more tolerant to wet soils but rarely used in North Carolina grain rotations.

-We utilized research stations and on farm trials to compare no-till organic soybean systems utilizing different combinations of the following tactics: planting soybeans into a rye cover crop compared to planting into no cover crop; planting soybeans into a rolled down rye cover crop compared to planting into an undercut rye cover crop; planting soy with a 7 inch band of corn gluten over the crop row, use of post crop emergence clove oil organic herbicides with sprays directed under crop foliage and the use of one pass of a high residue cultivator to control weeds between crop rows.
+We propose an on farm trial to compare no-till organic soybean systems utilizing different combinations of the following tactics: planting soybeans into a rye cover crop compared to planting into no cover crop; planting soybeans into a rolled down rye cover crop compared to planting into an undercut rye cover crop; planting soy with a 7 inch band of corn gluten over the crop row, use of post crop emergence vinegar organic herbicides with sprays directed under crop foliage and the use of one pass of a high residue cultivator to control weeds between crop rows.

-We also proposed a multi-location investigation of nitrogen contribution by crimson clover and hairy vetch cover crops grown on poorly drained soils preceding corn as part of the no-till organic grain rotation.
+We also propose a multi-location investigation of nitrogen contribution by crimson clover and hairy vetch cover crops grown on poorly drained soils preceding corn as part of the no-till organic grain rotation.